Real-time UI

 Designing the database

-The only requirement that we’ve got to perform is to make server return entities that include entity type (besides the ID) so that the middleware can understand where this entity should be stored in the registry.
-In our case we have two entities: users and tasks.
-For this we’re going to create an enum with lower-cased entity names in singular form and add it to each table as a column with a default value.
+The only requirement that we’ve got to perform is to make server return entities that include entity type (besides the ID) for every entity so that the front-end entity handler can understand where this entity should be stored in the registry.
+In our case we have two entity types: user for the User model and task for the Task model.
+We’re going to create an enum with lower-cased entity names in singular form and add it to each table as a column with a default value (ideally, it should be read-only but the tooling that we use doesn’t support this).

 We’re also going to use prisma-zod-generator to generate Zod schemas from our Prisma models.
 This will help us to define Zod models automatically and make our code much shorter.